 Except for alleged academic dishonesty, which shall be addressed through the procedures set forth in Hilltopics, the following procedures are used to address student academic, behavioral, and or professional standards and to address concerns that have not been resolved through other student support procedures in the College.
 This committee will also consider dismissals from the PhD program.
-Examples include unsatisfactory progress in courses and practicum, ongoing issues with professional behaviors (i.e., poor attendance, tardiness, missing/late assignments), lack of adequate progress towards degree obtainment, and/or not adhering to the core values described in the NASW Code of Ethics, among others.
+Examples include unsatisfactory progress in courses and practicum, ongoing issues with professional behaviors (i.e., poor attendance, tardiness, missing/late assignments), inability to demonstrate successful absorption of material, lack of adequate progress towards degree obtainment, and/or not adhering to the core values described in the NASW Code of Ethics, among others.
 The process for these procedures is listed under Appendix A.